 Refrigerant plays an extremely important role in the cooling process.
 It’s the refrigerant’s job to absorb the heat from your home and release it outside.
-If your refrigerant levels are depleted, it will take longer to cool your home or business, which often results in a visit to the thermostat for a downward temperature adjustment.
+If your refrigerant levels are depleted, it will take longer to cool your home or business.

 2. Registers not blowing cool air

-One part of your quick analysis for an AC refrigerant leak is to check the air coming from your registers (vents).
-If the air is not as cold as it should be, it could mean an HVAC refrigerant leak.
+Check the air coming from your registers (vents).
+If the air is not as cold as it should be, it could mean a refrigerant leak.